 Is Your ERP System Sunsetting?

-If you’ve just discovered your ERP system is being retired, don’t panic.
+If you’ve just heard a software end of life announcement, don’t panic.
 Vendors’ sunsetting timeframes are long on purpose.
 They know they have a large install base, and they know it takes organizations significant time to assess and transition to new solutions.

-You have enough time to find a solution that aligns with your digital strategy.
+You have enough time to find a solution that aligns with your IT digital strategy.